What Is A Host Club “Champagne Call”?

 Fallen Angel readers often ask me what it’s really like to go to a host club.
 If you’re curious too, here are answers to the TOP TEN QUESTIONS ABOUT HOST CLUBS:

 Photo courtesy of the Castillo del Diablo host club website.

-Jonelle Patrick writes mysteries set in Tokyo.
+Jonelle Patrick writes novels set in Tokyo.
 If you want to know what it’s like to sip bubbly from a champagne tower right now, you can always slip behind the closed doors of Club Nova in Fallen Angel…

 Watch the Fallen Angel book trailer (1:08)